 are attempting to mitigate a weakness, be sure you don't come across as

-excusatory or whiney.
-Doing so will only draw more attention to your flaw.
+defensive or whiny.
+Doing so will only draw more attention to the flaw you're

-Letters of recommendation.
-Will you benefit from an
+letters of recommendation.
+Would you benefit from adding an additional, optional recommendation

 Our Law School Admissions Timeline